Purp1eW0lf/Blue-Team-Notes/README.md

 ```bash
 tshark -z help
 ```
 ![image](https://user-images.githubusercontent.com/44196051/122608278-d3e8d500-d073-11eb-90ca-e239b067f056.png)

 #### Get Conversations
 The `-z` flag can collect all the conversations that particular protocols are having.
-It will provide the packets and then provide a table of stats
+At the bottom, it will provide a table of stats

 There are the services supported
 ![image](https://user-images.githubusercontent.com/44196051/122608683-8f116e00-d074-11eb-9a76-af2d301b241b.png)